GLOBAL MARKETS-Shares rise on German growth, Greece optimism; oil rises

 "The big factor in the market is that hopes are building that we are probably looking at some agreement between the euro group and Greece, possibly as early as Monday," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 Oil rose above $60 a barrel for the first time this year, supported by signs that deeper industry spending cuts may curb excess supply.
-Brent crude settled up $2.24 at $61.52 per barrel.
-U.S. crude settled up $1.57 at $52.78 per barrel.
+Brent crude was last up $2.17 at $61.45 a barrel.
+U.S. crude was last up $1.94 at $53.15 per barrel.

-The rise comes after Brent collapsed to a near six-year low in late January, as fears of a global oil glut rattled the market.

-"Naturally, when prices fall that much within that short a time, you're likely to have a severe rebound as well," said Phil Flynn, analyst at the Price Futures Group in Chicago.

-The dollar was up slightly against the euro, but the euro was still on track for its third straight week of gains against the dollar.
-The euro was last down 0.11 percent against the greenback at $1.1392.
+The dollar fell broadly for a second straight session, pressured by the weak U.S. data.
+The euro was steady against the dollar, on course for a third straight week of gains, its best performance in just under a year.

+"The biggest risk to the dollar bull case is a shift in growth outlooks, and consensus forecasts combined with today's European GDP release warn that this risk might be building," said Camilla Sutton, chief currency strategist at Scotiabank in Toronto.

-The strong data out of Germany and optimism that Greece could reach a debt deal helped push U.S. Treasury yields higher.
+The strong data out of Germany and optimism that Greece could reach a debt deal drove up German government debt yields, which in turn led U.S. Treasury yields higher.
 Benchmark 10-year Treasury yields were last at 2.02 percent, from 1.99 percent late Thursday.

-Spot gold prices were last up $6 or 0.49 percent, at $1,228.20 an ounce.
-(Reporting by Sam Forgione; Additional reporting by Lionel Laurent in London and Chuck Mikolajczak and Barani Krishnan in New York; Editing by Leslie Adler and Chizu Nomiyama)
+The dollar's weakness helped gold rise 1 percent, erasing a week of losses.
+Spot gold prices were last up $9.66 or 0.79 percent, to $1,231.86 an ounce.
+(Reporting by Sam Forgione; Additional reporting by Lionel Laurent in London and Chuck Mikolajczak and and Gertrude Chavez-Dreyfuss in New York; Editing by Leslie Adler)

+* U.S. crude stocks fell by 1.8 million barrels last week: API (Adds U.S. inventory report in paragraph 7)

 U.S. GASOLINE FUTURES PARE GAINS AFTER API INVENTORY DATA